Camps Bay

-Camps Bay (Afrikaans: Kampsbaai) is an affluent suburb of Cape Town, South Africa, and the small bay on the west coast of the Cape Peninsula after which it is named.
-It is one of 10 suburbs that form the city's Atlantic Seaboard.
-In summer, Camps Bay attracts many locals, and foreign visitors.
+Camps Bay (Afrikaans: Kampsbaai) is an affluent suburb of Cape Town, South Africa.
+It is also the small bay on the west coast of the Cape Peninsula, after which the suburb is named.

+The neighborhood is one of 10 that together form the city's Atlantic Seaboard.
+In summer, Camps Bay's beaches and restaurants attract many locals, as well as foreign visitors.
+Camps Bay, and surrounding suburbs, have some of South Africa's most expensive real estate.